Make a complaint

 • money you would have made in your old super fund if you hadn’t switched,

-• fees you paid to start a self-managed super fund or that you will have to pay to shut it down.
+• fees you paid to start or run a self-managed super fund or that you will have to pay to shut it down,

 • Compensation for indirect financial losses (money you lost as a result of the investment collapse) up to $6,300, such as: